 Please read our Safeguarding Policy.
 If you have any Safeguarding concerns please inform Mrs Edward or Mrs Klaassen as a matter of urgency.
 Alternately you can contact Sefton Multi Agency Safeguarding helpline directly on 0151 934 339.
+Safeguarding is a community responsibility and as such we all have a responsibility to keep children safe.

 Key DFE publications include